paulwratt/pistol_Basic/README.md

 # On Raspberry Pi you can built pistol_Basic (and SDL_Basic) using the baremetal repo found [here](https://github.com/maccasoft/raspberry-pi).

+SDL_Basic is unlike most other versions of BASIC, in that it does not have _pixel based_ graphics.
+It also does not have inline _file commands_.
+The NietCiv example shows what is possible.

 # WYABI
 Why _Yet Another BASIC Implimentation_ when there are already alot available.
 Well I prefer to use an 68000 STe or 68040 ARAnyM system, and they (now both) support various BASIC's, STOS is the ST version of AMOS, and there is GFA-BASIC.
 They both do grapics, sounds, music and system GUI intergration right out of the box.
 They also BOTH support an Interpreter, and a Compiler.